sunt05/SuPy/docs/source/index.rst

 - How to use SuPy?

-  Please follow the `quickstart`.
+  Please follow the :ref:`quickstart`.

 .. toctree::
-  quickstart
+  :maxdepth: 1

+  input/input
+  output/output
+  tutorial/tutorial
+  version-history/version-history